mlarreboure/kenyacovidtracker/content/home/hero.md

 Our tracker emerges as a response to the lack of real-time data on the spread of COVID-19 and its economic fallout.
 Its goal is to help policy makers in Kenya to craft both public health and economic responses to the crisis.
+We will continue adding data as it becomes available.